 On 1 June, The Equity Index launched a new index to monitor and track multiple dimensions of equity, including race, in the internal and external workings of the UK’s international development organisations.
 The hope is that more transparency will lead to meaningful change in policies, practices and the partnerships on which many aid agencies depend to implement projects.

-In a very different sector, professionals in for its lack of diversity published The Wellness Industry Charter for Racial Diversity, Inclusion and Access.
+In a very different sector, professionals in an industry infamous for its lack of diversity published The Wellness Industry Charter for Racial Diversity, Inclusion and Access.
 This aims to tackle three diversity challenges within the UK wellness industry: health inequality, lack of access, and under-representation faced by black and minority groups.

 The charter asks wellness brands to commit to tackling these issues, and provides a roadmap for businesses founded on five pillars: education, corporate diversity, representation, access and fair pay.